marekbujko/mb-rgb-binary-clock/README.md

 I have updated it to also include support for RTC, I2C LCD and time adjustment via the Serial Monitor.

 The hardware setup is minimal: Arduino Nano, 6 RGB LEDs, resistors and RTC DS3231/DS3232.
-The I2C LCD is a useful addition if you want to learn binary values.
+The I2C LCD is a useful addition if you want to learn binary values or just display the time with the date and temperature.

 The project outputs date, time, and temperature data via the Serial Monitor at a baud rate of 9600.